orb-lang/helm/doc/md/helm/helm-db.md

 );
 ```

-So the latest riff gets the round lifted off input and bob's your uncle\.
+We use transactions, as you'd imagine, to insure that an input and a riff

-A round enters the database once there's a line\.
+point at the same round\.

 #### run

   A Run is a record of everything which happens in a given run of helm, from
 launch to quit\.

 The Run itself holds any singular fact about the run, such as launch time and